$8.06 Billion in Sales Expected for Honeywell International Inc. (NYSE:HON) This Quarter

-Analysts expect that Honeywell International Inc. (NYSE:HON) will post $8.06 billion in sales for the current quarter, according to Zacks Investment Research.
-Four analysts have provided estimates for Honeywell International’s earnings.
-The lowest sales estimate is $8.01 billion and the highest is $8.11 billion.
-Honeywell International reported sales of $8.46 billion during the same quarter last year, which would suggest a negative year over year growth rate of 4.7%.
-The business is expected to announce its next earnings report on Friday, May 7th.
+Wall Street brokerages forecast that Honeywell International Inc. (NYSE:HON) will report $8.06 billion in sales for the current quarter, Zacks reports.
+Four analysts have provided estimates for Honeywell International’s earnings, with the lowest sales estimate coming in at $8.01 billion and the highest estimate coming in at $8.11 billion.
+Honeywell International reported sales of $8.46 billion in the same quarter last year, which indicates a negative year-over-year growth rate of 4.7%.
+The business is expected to issue its next earnings report before the market opens on Friday, May 7th.

-According to Zacks, analysts expect that Honeywell International will report full-year sales of $34.19 billion for the current financial year, with estimates ranging from $33.64 billion to $34.60 billion.
-For the next financial year, analysts expect that the company will post sales of $36.54 billion, with estimates ranging from $35.87 billion to $37.27 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for Honeywell International.
+According to Zacks, analysts expect that Honeywell International will report full year sales of $34.19 billion for the current fiscal year, with estimates ranging from $33.64 billion to $34.60 billion.
+For the next year, analysts forecast that the firm will post sales of $36.54 billion, with estimates ranging from $35.87 billion to $37.27 billion.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that cover Honeywell International.

-The company also recently declared a quarterly dividend, which was paid on Friday, March 12th.
-Stockholders of record on Friday, February 26th were issued a dividend of $0.93 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 12th.
+Stockholders of record on Friday, February 26th were paid a $0.93 dividend.
 The ex-dividend date was Thursday, February 25th.
-This represents a $3.72 annualized dividend and a dividend yield of 1.70%.
-Honeywell International’s dividend payout ratio is 45.59%.
+This represents a $3.72 annualized dividend and a dividend yield of 1.64%.
+Honeywell International’s dividend payout ratio (DPR) is 45.59%.

-Hedge funds have recently modified their holdings of the stock.
-Canton Hathaway LLC bought a new position in shares of Honeywell International in the 4th quarter valued at approximately $26,000.
-Curi Capital bought a new position in Honeywell International in the 4th quarter worth approximately $29,000.
-Hoover Financial Advisors Inc. bought a new position in Honeywell International in the 4th quarter worth approximately $33,000.
-ADE LLC bought a new position in Honeywell International in the 4th quarter worth approximately $33,000.
-Finally, Bellevue Asset Management LLC increased its position in shares of Honeywell International by 62.0% during the fourth quarter.
-Bellevue Asset Management LLC now owns 162 shares of the conglomerate’s stock valued at $33,000 after purchasing an additional 62 shares during the period.
-75.97% of the stock is currently owned by institutional investors and hedge funds.

 Honeywell International, Inc is a software industrial company, which offers industry specific solutions to aerospace and automotive products and services.
 It specializes in turbochargers control, sensing and security technologies for buildings and homes; specialty chemicals; electronic and advanced materials; process technology for refining and petrochemicals; and energy efficient products and solutions for homes, business and transportation.